adolfzadok/Genetics-Academy/README.md

 # Genetics-Academy
-This academy will teach academics
+This academy will teach genetics from scratch